linux-kernel-labs/linux/Documentation/teaching/labs/deferred_work.rst

 :c:func:`queue_delayed_work` can be used to plan a work for execution with a given delay.
 The time unit for the delay is jiffies.

-To wait for all work items to finish call :c:func:`flush_workqueue`:
+To wait for all work item to finish call :c:func:`flush_workqueue`:

 .. code-block:: c